These Are the New Absolute Worst Teen Characters on TV

 My breaking point was during the recent episode “Seven Minutes of Terror,” a title that title refers to landing on the surface of Mars.
 However, it’s also an appropriate reference to an excruciating heart-to-heart between Danny and Ed.

 It says something that the most stressful moment of this season (so far) is that conversation.
 The previous episode concluded with a spacecraft squishing an astronaut to death, and another died when a rogue piece of equipment penetrated his visor.
-It is only time before Ed finds out that Danny, who he thinks of as a son, slept with his wife.
+It is only a matter of time before Ed finds out that Danny, who Ed thinks of as a son, slept with his wife.
 The secret is as dangerous as whatever Mars can throw their way.
-Okay, maybe not as dangerous, but I still need Danny to keep his fingers out of the meds cabinet—which, for some reason, isn’t monitored closely.
+OK, maybe not as dangerous, but I still need Danny to keep his fingers out of the meds cabinet—which, for some reason, isn’t monitored closely.
 Does this lack of accountability happen when you sign up for the tech billionaire mission?

 “I don’t need you to fucking look out for me” is Danny’s aggressive response after Ed asks questions about the injury he sustained to his hand.
 His outbursts, bullying tactics, and inability to take criticism are an uglier side of this character.
 For his part, Ed cops to the fact he does treat him like a child: “You’re a grown man, a qualified astronaut.”
 If only Danny acted like one.